ManvishK7122/Data-Job-Salary-Analysis/README.md

 | 2022  | $137,767.12 | $380,000 | $8,000 |
 | 2023  | $161,823.07 | $423,834 | $9,727 |

--Something to note about the data scientist roles is that there is a slight decrease in the average salary in 2021, however, we still proceed to see the increase in average salary till 2023.
+- Something to note about the data scientist roles is that there is a slight decrease in the average salary in 2021, however, we still proceed to see the increase in average salary till 2023.

 3. Engineers